JaqiKal/JaqiKal/README.md

 ## 📘 About Me
 - 📚 I have a diploma as **Full-Stack Software Developer** from Code Institute, graduated June 2024.
-- I am true noob!
-Having a great time with continous learning.
+- I am having a great time with continous learning.
 - 🌱 Apart from coding, I have interest in **herbs**, **reading**, and exploring different **cultures** and **communication** styles.
-- I have a passion for googling 🔧🔨 DIY project...not meaning that I actually have built anything ... yet 😊!
+- I have a passion for googling 🔧🔨 DIY project... 😊!

 ## 🎯 Goals
 - Long-term, I really would like to contribute to meaningful projects that **impact society positively**, merging my interests in **technology** and **sustainable living**.